Aranza: Mirada de Mujer

 Because Televisa did not give her and her albums support, Aranza decided to move to the country's other important network TV Azteca, which gave her the support she needed to reach public mainstream.
 In 1997, the network announced the production of the telenovela titled Mirada de Mujer, a remake of a Colombian soap opera made in the early 90s.
-The telovela's theme song, Dime, produced by Armando Manzanero, would be sung by Aranza.
+The telenovela's theme song, Dime, produced by Armando Manzanero, would be sung by Aranza.
 Manzanero would also produce Aranza's third album, also titled Mirada de Mujer.
 Success came for the telenovela and the theme song itself, which reached the Mexican Top 10 and became a major hit in Puerto Rico, Costa Rica and other Latin countries.
 Dime, also entered Billboard's Hot Latin Tracks, peaking at 22.

 After the success of the telenovela, Aranza participated in other projects for TV Azteca, including the production of an album directed to the arrival of Pope John Paul II to Mexico, and as a host in TV Azteca's Tempranito 2000, similar to the American The Today Show.
 However, because of problems with her manager and the lack of support from the network, Aranza, would not appear in Mexican TV for another six years.